Giyuu57/CareSyncBackend/README.md

-# MediQ Backend
+# CareSync

 ## Description

-The MediQ Backend is a Node.js and Express-based application designed to manage and facilitate the online sale and distribution of medicines.
+The CareSyn Backend is a Node.js and Express-based application designed to manage and facilitate the online sale and distribution of medicines.
 It provides a comprehensive set of APIs for user authentication, store management, medicine inventory, order processing, and location-based services.
 The backend integrates with MongoDB for data storage and utilizes Mongoose for schema modeling.
 It also integrates with external APIs like OpenFDA to provide comprehensive medicine information.

 ## Features